efabless/caravel-sim-infrastructure/cocotb/README.md

 │ │   ├── <sim type>-<test name> # test result directory contain all logs and wave related to the test │ │   │   └── <test name>.hex  # hex file used in running this test
 │ │   │   └── <test name>.log  # log file generated from cocotb
-│ │   │   └── full.log         # log file has all the command and warning happened if C compilation error happened this file will contain the error msg
+│ │   │   └── compilation.log  # log file has all the commands used to run iverilog and any compilation error or warning │ │   │   └── firmware.log     # log file has all the commands used to compile the C code and any compilation error or warning
 │ │   │   └── <test name>.vcd  # waves can be opened by gtkwave
 │ │   │   └── rerun.py         # script to rerun the test
 │ │   └── command.log    # command use for this run